Troubleshooting Motor Circuits Features

 Skill testing faults

-- Trace and replace wires
+- Identify and replace defective components

 - Challenges all expertise levels with multiple degrees of fault difficulty in each simulation

-- Demonstrations, hands-on labs and continuous performance measurement
+- Demonstrations, hands-on labs, and continuous performance measurement

-- Step-by-step guides help users apply new problem solving techniques to solve faults
+- Step-by-step guides help users apply new problem-solving techniques to solve faults

 - Printable resources including circuit diagrams, schematics and worksheets